Configuration files are automatically written to whenever you make a change to your channel using

 Your configuration files will only be available using a time-limited signed URL

-to Roku devices that have your channel installed.
+generated within Roku devices that have your channel installed.

 In order to further secure your data,